cosmic-lab-inc/prop-shop-examples/README.md

 Investors can build their wealth while they sleep by letting an experienced trader or algorithm manage their capital.
 Traders or a trading algorithm can rapidly scale their assets under management by attracting investment from the public.
 The traders, or "fund managers" as they are called, earn up to a 40% commission on profits earned for their investors.

+## Development

+Prop Shop supports funds on either [Drift](https://www.drift.trade/) or [Phoenix](https://www.phoenix.trade/).
+Example bot that trades on Drift and creates a fund on Prop Shop: `driftMomentumBot.ts`.
+Example bot that trades on Phoenix and creates a fund on Prop Shop: `phoenixMomentumBot.ts`.

+Both bots trade a simple RSI strategy based on this article: [Buy High, Sell Higher](https://quantifi.substack.com/p/buy-high-sell-higher-a-proven-strategy?r=23zkjs&triedRedirect=true)
+The idea can use a moving averages or momentum indicators like the RSI.
+The bot classes have description in their respective files but the gist is this: